Brand Dubai Activates Jumeira’s Brand Identity Campaign - UrduPoint

 DEWA has sponsored and organised many cultural, community, and sporting events in Jumeira to underline the creative and historical value of this important area of Dubai.

-''Through these initiatives, which are focused on transforming the neighbourhood into a place of creative connection and engagement, we seek to celebrate the cultural dynamism and innovation that are an integral part of life in Jumeira."

-Helal Saeed Almarri, Director General of Dubai Tourism, said: "We seek to work closely with Brand Dubai to reinforce Jumeira’s status as a major tourism hub and add to the diversity of offerings that await visitors as we strive to achieve the goal of Dubai’s tourism strategy – to make it the world’s most visited and preferred destination.
+Helal Saeed Almarri, Director General of Dubai’s Department of Tourism and Commerce Marketing (Dubai Tourism), said: "We seek to work closely with Brand Dubai to reinforce Jumeira’s status as a major tourism hub and add to the diversity of offerings that await visitors as we strive to achieve the goal of Dubai’s tourism strategy – to make it the world’s most visited and preferred destination.
 Throughout the year, Jumeira is constantly abuzz with artistic performances, sports competitions and cultural and community events including activities that are part of the citywide Dubai Fitness Challenge 30X30 and the Dubai food Festival, which aims to position the emirate as the gastronomy capital of the region and enhance its position as a must-visit destination."

 The Jumeira logo is currently displayed on the main directional signages on Jumeira Road and billboards in the area.
 The logo will also be used by government and semi-government entities when organising activities and events in Jumeira.
 Hotels, restaurants and cafes along the Jumeira Road will also display the logo at their premises.